 Common Health Concerns

-Chocolate coat Ragdoll are sturdy but at risk for some conditions.
-Hypertrophic Cardiomyopathy (HCM) is a genetic heart disease—responsible breeders test for it.
+Chocolate coat Ragdolls are sturdy but can be prone to certain conditions.
+Hypertrophic Cardiomyopathy (HCM) is a genetic heart disease — a DNA test for the Ragdoll-associated MYBPC3 mutation is available (UC Davis VGL).
+Responsible breeders both test genetically and schedule periodic echocardiograms, starting around 1 year old, per veterinary cardiology guidance.
 Watch for signs like fatigue, labored breathing, or weight loss.

-Hairballs are common—manage with regular brushing and hairball-control diets.
-For urinary issues, ensure hydration and monitor litter habits.
-Obesity raises risks of arthritis, diabetes, and liver disease.
-Prevention and regular vet checkups are essential for long-term health.
+Hairballs are common — help prevent them with regular brushing and hairball-control diets.
+For urinary issues, encourage hydration (water fountains help) and monitor litter box habits.
+Maintain a healthy weight with monthly weigh-ins to reduce the risks of arthritis, diabetes, and liver disease.

 Where to Find a Healthy Chocolate Ragdoll

-Finding a healthy Ragdoll cat with chocolate points starts with choosing the right source.
-Reputable breeders are TICA or CFA registered, provide HCM-tested kittens, and are transparent about health records, socialization, and home conditions.
+Finding a healthy Ragdoll with chocolate points starts with choosing the right source.
+Reputable breeders are TICA or CFA registered, provide proof of HCM genetic testing, and share recent health records for both parents.

 FAQs